physician's surrogacy - tips for becoming a surrogate mother

 Frequently Asked Questions

-How long does the full surrogacy journey take from application to delivery? +
+How long does the full surrogacy journey take? +

 Can I become a surrogate if I’ve had a C-section? +

 A prior C-section does not automatically disqualify you.
 Our physician team reviews each applicant’s complete surgical and obstetric history individually.
-Many surrogates with previous C-sections have successfully completed journeys with us — the evaluation looks at specifics, not a blanket rule.
+Many surrogates with previous C-sections have completed journeys with us.

-What happens to my compensation if the embryo transfer doesn’t result in pregnancy? +
+What happens to compensation if a transfer fails? +

-Your compensation contract outlines payments tied to specific milestones — including the transfer itself and confirmed pregnancy.
+Your contract outlines payments tied to specific milestones — including the transfer itself.
 A failed transfer does not mean losing all compensation.
 Payments for completed milestones are honored, and most agreements include provisions for additional transfer attempts.

-Will I have a genetic connection to the baby I carry? +
+Will I have a genetic connection to the baby? +

-No. Gestational surrogacy uses an embryo created from the intended parents’ or donors’ eggs and sperm.
-You carry the pregnancy, but you have no genetic relationship to the child.
-This is a legal and medical distinction that your surrogacy attorney will address clearly in the surrogacy agreement.
+No. Gestational surrogacy uses an embryo created from the intended parents’ or donors’ genetics.
+You carry the pregnancy but have no genetic relationship to the child.
+Your surrogacy attorney will address this clearly in your agreement.

-How does an OB-managed agency differ from a standard surrogacy agency? +
+How does an OB-managed agency differ from a standard one? +

-A standard agency coordinates logistics — matching, legal, escrow — but relies on external medical providers with no direct agency oversight.
-An OB-managed agency like Physician’s Surrogacy has in-house physicians who design screening, monitor clinical updates, and can consult directly with your delivering OB throughout the pregnancy.
+A standard agency coordinates logistics — matching, legal, escrow — but relies on external medical providers with no direct oversight.
+An OB-managed agency like Physician’s Surrogacy has in-house physicians who design screening, monitor clinical updates, and consult directly with your delivering OB.

 !